Masteroppgave-ottr/OTTR-updates/README.md

 bash update-db
 ```

-Command to compare Rebuild and Update datasets to see if they are equal.
+Command to compare two datasets.
+Returns equal or not equal.
+Dataset must be one of the following: [Original, Rebuild, Updated]
 ```
-bash compare
+bash compare <dataset1> <dataset2>
 ```